abc-logo

 Boat Tours of the Manasquan Reservoir

 These 45-minute tours are narrated by Park System naturalists and include opportunities to view local wildlife.
 The cost is $6 per adult and $4 per child, age 12 and under.
-Children must be at least one year or older to attend and be able to sit independently during the duration of the tour.
+Children must be 1 year or older to attend and able to sit independently during the duration of the tour.
 Please call to confirm schedule as tours are both weather and water level dependent.
-Lifejackets required.
+All tours leave from the Visitor Center.
+Life-jackets required.
 Tickets can be purchased on day of tour only.

 Cookstove Demonstration